 Termite mounds take this to a more obvious extreme.
-Beehives are quite similar, with worker bees collecting pollen and bringing it back to the hive to make honey.
+Beehives are similar, with worker bees collecting pollen and bringing it back to the hive to make honey.

-This factor with the bees leads to another important point about insects.
+This factor with the bees leads to another critical point about insects.
 We rely on insects of all kinds, not just bees, to act as pollinators.
-They transfer the pollen from flower to flower to fertilize them and help with their own reproductive cycle.
+They transfer the pollen from flower to flower to fertilize them and help with their reproductive cycle.

 Pollination is something that we tend to associate with insects alone.
-It is one of the driving forces behind campaigns to plant wildflowers that bees and other insects actually like to visit.
-However, mammals do play their part in the life cycle of plants and trees too.
+It is one of the driving forces behind campaigns to plant wildflowers that bees and other insects like to visit.
+However, mammals also play their part in the life cycle of plants and trees.

-The insects may have pollinated the flower to produces seeds and fruit.
-Something needs to disperse all those seeds out into the wider environment, so there isn’t too much competition for light and nutrients.
+The insects may have pollinated the flower to produce seeds and fruit.
+Something needs to disperse all those seeds into the wider environment, so there isn’t too much competition for light and nutrients.
 This is where many mammals come in.

-All kinds of species will enjoy the taste of fruit and nuts and get energy from them.
+All species will enjoy the taste of fruit and nuts and get energy from them.
 Monkeys will take fruits high in the canopy.
 Squirrels will take nuts and bury them in caches elsewhere.
 Those forgotten or left behind can germinate into new trees.

 All sorts of opportunists will take a tasty treat from a hedgerow.
 When the seeds pass through their digestive system, they are deposited in a new location.

 There are lots of insects that take to the skies.
 Bees, butterflies, and dragonflies are among the most well-known.
-There are also countless species of fly in the world.
+There are also countless species of flies in the world.
 Then some bugs have wings tucked under wing cases.
 This can come as a surprise to some kids as they watch ladybugs.

 The ability to fly is a crucial distinction between the larval stage of insects and their adult forms.
 Flying makes a lot of sense when you are the size of an insect.
 It helps them travel between home and their source of food.
-It also means that they can migrate with ease, as is the case with many butterfly species.
+It also means they can migrate easily, as is the case with many butterfly species.